afrank84/frankndok/blog/2025/2025-02-28-monthly_report.md

 ## Ministry
 ### Youth Group
 I have gotten to know some of the leaders better at Youth Group and a few of the young boys/men there.
 I knew some previously but am still working hard to remember names and match faces with backgrounds.
 Overall, I can tell they are listening but getting teenage boys to engage is more difficult than I remember when I was in youth.
-Most are polite and from time to time I see both leadershipship and foolishness.
+Most are polite and from time to time I see both leadershipship and foolishness opperunities in these young men.

+We are on continuing to practice Portuguese in hopes to be more effective when presenting the gospel in Brazil next month.
+Our bags are packed (1 small backpack per person) and will carry only what we need.
+Much like youth group, I have no idea what to expect and will be jumping in semi blind into Brazil.
+Ultimately we look forward to some fellowship with our brothers and sister down there and want to be a blessing any way possible.